-Partake in all of these activities within a week-long stay, and you're bound to feel a sense of accomplishment knowing that you've taken full advantage of your vacation days on this alluring, ever-changing barrier island.
+Partake in all of these activities within a week-long stay at your vacation rental, and you're bound to feel a sense of accomplishment knowing that you've taken full advantage of your vacation days on this alluring, ever-changing barrier island.

 Some 1,250,000 bricks were used in the construction of Cape Hatteras Lighthouse, the tallest lighthouse in the United States.
+Protected by the National Park Service, this kid-friendly lighthouse is a must visit.
 If you've vacationed on Hatteras Island before and have yet to visit this iconic black and white striped structure, then you've been missing out!

 Snag a family photo in front of the lighthouse, visit the gift shop, and pay $8 per adult to climb the 200+ stairs to the top.
 The view from the apex is well-worth the hike!
 Cape Hatteras Lighthouse is open year-round, however, you can only climb the structure during the spring, summer and fall months.

 If you enjoy this lighthouse, there are plenty of great lighthouses in Outer Banks for you and your family to visit.